Rootamiunik/Rootamiunik/README.md

 - 👋 Hi, I’m @Rootamiunik
-- 👀 I’m interested in I am searching that
+- 👀 I’m interested in Ui/Ux Design
-- 🌱 I’m currently learning web dev
+- 🌱 I’m currently learning web dev and How to design properly

 <!---